adtonik/adtonik-client/iOS/README.md

 **Setting up ADTAudioACR object**

 Open the main view controller (ADTViewController) for the DemoApp.
-Note the property audioACR of the type ADTAudioACR.
+Note the property audioACR of the type ADTClient.

     __ADTViewController.h__

-@interface ADTViewController : UIViewController <ADTAudioACRDelegate> {
+    @interface ADTViewController : UIViewController <ADTClientDelegate> {
-  ADTAudioACR *_audioACR;
+      ADTClient *_audioACR;
     }

-@property (nonatomic, retain) ADTAudioACR *audioACR;
+    @property (nonatomic, retain) ADTClient *audioACR;

 Now open ADTViewController.m and see how audioACR is initialized in when the view is loaded.

 __ADTViewController.m__

     - (void)viewDidLoad
     {
-  …

-    ADTAudioACR *newAudioACR = [[ADTAudioACR alloc] initWithDelegate:self refresh:YES];
+      ADTClient *newAudioACR = [[ADTClient alloc] initWithDelegate:self doRefresh:YES andAppID:APP_ID andAppSecret:APP_SECRET];

       self.audioACR = newAudioACR;
       [newAudioACR release];

       // start it up
       [self.audioACR start];

-  ...
     }

-All we are doing here is initializing a new ADTAudioACR object and setting the delegate to the ADTViewController object.
-It is mandatory to pass in a ADTAudioACRDelegate object.
-This delegate has methods that specify the appID and appSecret that is assigned to you when you register your application on the AdTonik site.
+Here we initialize a new ADTClient object and set the delegate to self.
+It is mandatory to pass in a ADTClientDelegate object.
+Pass the AdTonik assigned APP_ID and APP_SECRET to the ADTClient constructor.

 There are two ways at the current time to run the ACR process.
 The first is to call initWithDelegate with the refresh flag set to YES.
 This means that after every cycle of turning on the microphone, taking an audio sample, processing the audio and querying the api server for results, it will be re-run.
 Even if an error is experienced and the error delegate methods are called, if it is possible to continue despite the error, it will continue to run.
 If you do choose to set refresh to YES, note that when you are truly finished running the ACR process, you can simply call [audioACR stop] at any time.